clementantonyk/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates/README.md

 ## Features
 - **Automated Weather Data Fetching**: Automatically retrieves weather data every 5 minutes for major cities.
-- **Temperature Alerts**: Sends alerts when the maximum temperature exceeds a specified threshold (30°C).
+- **Temperature Alerts**: Sends alerts when the maximum temperature exceeds a specified threshold (30°C) Celsius for two consecutive updates.
 - **Data Storage**: Stores weather summaries in a MySQL database for later retrieval.
 - **Daily Weather Summaries**: Retrieves the latest weather summaries for the current day.
 - **Historical Data Access**: Allows access to recent maximum temperatures for the last 5 days for each city.